polyverse-appsec/sara/README.md

 ## Ops

+### Overview Of CI/CD Strategy

+Any code committed to our trunk for development will go through this automatic CI/CD process:
+* Commit code to `main`
+* Build and deploy artifacts from `main` to Vercel `dev.boost.polyverse.com` domain
+* Build and test code from `main`
+* Merge code from `main` to `preview`
+* Build and deploy artifacts from `preview` to Vercel `preview.boost.polyverse.com` domain
+* Build and test code from `preview`
+* Merge code from `preview` to `prod`

+After the relevant code is merged into `prod` one can manually start a deployment to the Vercel `boost.polyverse.com` domain.
+See the section [Continuous Deployment: Deploying To Vercel](#Continuous-Deployment-Deploying-To-Vercel) for more details.

+### Continuous Integration: Merging Code Changes

+Several GitHub Workflows exist to merge code from our `main` trunk used to development to a branch named `preview` and a branch named `prod`.
+These workflows can be found in `.github/workflows`.

+Each workflow runs a set of tests that are required to pass before we merge any code from `main` into any other branches.
+Should any of these workflows fail it is important to identify why and resolve any issues.

-### Deploying To Vercel
+### Continuous Deployment: Deploying To Vercel

 Vercel has deep `Git` integration for the projects they host.
 By default Vercel will monitor your projects branches and auto-deploy to the different environments (e.g. `Production`, `Preview`) when changes are made.
 We have turned this default behavior off to have tighter control over our CI/CD processes.
 The configuration for disabling this behavior is defined within `vercel.json` under the property [`git.deploymentEnabled = false`](https://vercel.com/docs/projects/project-configuration/git-configuration#git.deploymentenabled).
 Note that this configuration doesn't preclude us from deploying to Vercel when changes happen in our GitHub repo - we just need to do the work to deploying manually or automate `GitHub Actions`.

-A GitHub Workflow named `preview-deployment.yml` will automatically deploy any code commits to the `main` branch automatically to a Vercel `Preview` deployment.
+Our Vercel setup has made available the following domains where each domain specifies whether it is a Vercel `Production` or `Preview` deployment as well as what `git` branch it is associated with:
+* boost.polyverse.com
+  * Production Deployment
+  * `prod` branch
+* preview.boost.polyverse.com
+  * Preview Deployment
+  * `preview` branch
+* dev.boost.polyverse.com
+  * Preview Deployment
+  * `main` branch

+Several GitHub Workflows exist to do continuous deployments to Vercel either automatically or manually in the case of deploying to `boost.polyverse.com`.
+These workflows can be found in `.github/workflows`.

-A GitHub Workflow named `production-deployment.yml` will allow you to manually deploy any code commits to the `main` branch to our Vercel `Production` deployment.
+A GitHub Workflow named `deploy-to-production.yml` will allow you to manually deploy any code in the `prod` branch to our Vercel `Production` deployment.
 To run the workflow:
 * Click the `Actions` tab in the GitHub repo
-* Select the `Vercel Production Deployment` in the left workflow panel
+* Select the `CD: Deploy to Prod Domain` in the left workflow panel
 * Select `Run workflow`
+* Select `prod` as the branch in the dropdown
+* Click `Run workflow`

 ![Run Vercel Production Deployment](/images-docs/run-production-workflow.png)